 The majority of the above attractions do require a ticket for admission.
-For the most part they are all included on the Full Navy Admission ticket.
+For the most part they are all included on the Historic Dockyard Ultimate Explorer Ticket.
 Some specific attractions like the Laser Quest experience (at Action Stations) have an additional fee.

 The Historic Dockyard also has a range of food options, including cafes and a restaurant.
 There are also three picnic areas on site if you prefer to bring your own food.

 Naturally, there are gift shops on site if you want to bring back a memento from your visit – in fact, there are four!
 There’s a lot of choice, so don’t forget to include some time to visit these.

 Finally, if you are travelling by car, there is paid parking available on site.
 You can read about how to find this and applicable charges on the official website here.